-Travel’s not been abundant since Covid-19 started keeping us socially distant, and therefore online reviews have been pretty sparse, too.
-But, there’s still plenty of info on Tripadvisor for travellers wanting to relieve their pent-up travel passion, and enough examples of how (and how not) to respond to Tripadvisor reviews to get you back in the groove of managing your online reputation.
+With over 1 billion reviews and traveller opinions on Tripadvisor, there’s still plenty of info for any travellers wanting to relieve their pent-up travel passion – and there are also plenty of examples of how (and how not) to respond to Tripadvisor reviews to get you back in the groove of managing your online reputation.

-We scoured Tripadvisor for the best (and worst) Covid-era traveller reviews and then analysed these reviews, along with the management responses.
+We scoured Tripadvisor for some brilliant (and abysmal) traveller reviews and then analysed these reviews, along with the management responses.
 As usual, there’s plenty to be learned from these examples of responses to reviews.

 How to respond to good reviews, with examples